Music Industry Online: History and profile

-The decision set in place an entirely new phase for PC Music, which then changed to Music Industry Online in 2005.
+The decision set in place an entirely new phase for PC Music, which then changed name to Music Industry Online, best known as MIO in 2005.
 This witnessed an influx of resources in the form of writers who updated the site with regular news and feature content, drawing audiences both South Africa and abroad.
 Forums and discussion boards were introduced and moderators elected to keep a watchful eye on the use of offensive behavior.

-The content also started undergoing subtle changes, from being information based purely on how to make electronic music, to incorporating other music genres and all sectors of the music industry, namely Djing, Artists, Music Business, Education, Events, Music Reviews and the Music Tech sections.
+The content also started undergoing subtle changes, from being information based purely on how to make electronic music, to incorporating other music genres and all sectors of the music industry, namely DJing, Artists, Music Business, Education, Events, Music Reviews and the Music Tech sections.

 It 2005 two more journalists joined MIO on a full-time basis; Taryn Lee-Bigger and Phash Ratshilumela.

-Richard Rumney joined MIO as editor in chief in 2007.
-In 2007 Adler and Hutchinson decided to focus on MIO’s mother company, Prefix Technologies,Preditor Publisher CMS v1.6 released with Extra Tools and Ratings Module which they co-own and left MIO in the hands of Rumney and Ratshilumela.
-The same year, MIO was registered under a new umbrella term: MIO Media.
-Adler and Hutchinson are still active partners.
+Richard Rumney joined MIO as editor in chief in 2007 when Adler stepped down from editorial obligations.
+In 2007 Adler and Hutchinson decided to focus on MIO’s mother company, Prefix Technologies, which they co-own and left MIO in the hands of Rumney and Ratshilumela.
+The same year, MIO was registered under a new umbrella: MIO Media.
+At the time, Adler and Hutchinson were still active partners with Rumney and Ratshilumela becoming share holders.

 From October 2008 to early 2011, MIO and the Southern African Music Rights Organisation (SAMRO) ran a section called SA Music Good News, which only focuses at writing about positive developments in the South African Music Industry.
+This section was headed by Ratshilumela and became his sole responsibility.